 Pursuant to state law, principals are required to report the following acts to law enforcement: "assault involving serious personal injury, sexual assault, sexual offense, rape, kidnapping, indecent liberties with a minor, assault involving the use of a weapon, possession of a firearm in violation of the law, possession of a weapon in violation of the law or possession of a controlled substance in violation of the law."
 N.C.G.S. § 115C-288 (g).
-Refer to school district procedures to follow at school when a law enforcement officer wishes to interview a student who is an alleged perpetrator of a criminal act or a witness to a criminal act.
+Procedures followed at school when a law enforcement officer wishes to interview a student who is an alleged perpetrator of a criminal act or a witness to a criminal act are provided in Board Regulation KLG-R.